mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 - Remixing / Half-baked - impact, examples
 - Scenarios
 - Player and Maker Types
+  - example of flexible design approaches valued / highlighted by types
 - Finally - Creating a walled garden for GDP - an overview from a cultural, community perspective?

+- Discussion / synthesis
+  - Agency through lens of double stimulation, explore in relation other research.
+  -  Design stages and Maker types.
+Value as TADS?

 This needs work to structure effectively AND a focus on agency?

 ## Culturally Inclusive Methods to Kick Start Game Making Communities